mkanilsson/pathfinder/README.md

-# A* Pathfinding Visualizer in zig
+# Pathfinding Visualizer in zig

 > First time writting zig and I have no clue about what I'm doing.